DynoCC/Dyno-Custom-Commands/Fun Commands/Mini-Games/Dyno-RPG/README.md

 It is suggested that the `divine-council` channel be useable ONLY by serverMods as it is the channel required for using the Divine Council commands.

+***The `Adventurer` role is the base role for playing Dyno RPG.
+As such it is suggested to use the role selection menu when adding thse commands to make the commands require it.***

 ***This is a ongoing project and will have more commands added over time.
 Anyone who wishes to contribute their own commands would of course be much appreciated***